niththish/color-picker/README.md

 # color-picker
-This is a color picker website created using javascript<br>
+This is a color picker website created using html css & javascript\
 <a href="https://niththish.github.io/color-picker" target="_blank">view live page</a>